 When it comes to home time the children are shown out by a member of staff one at a time to be collected by the child's parent or carer.

 Many activities happen during the school year.
-The summer term brings our annual sports morning with fun races for all the children, (Mums, dads, grandmas, grandads and even the staff).
+The summer term brings our annual sports morning with fun races for all the children, (Plus mums, dads, grandmas, grandads and even the staff).
 We also like to have a summer outing and have visited many places.

 On Pancake Day the children make and enjoy eating their own Pancakes.